 Notgrass History offers two separate courses that explore the subject of world geography.
 Both courses include a book of primary sources.
 They also incorporate literature and offer a variety of activities for students with different learning styles.
 Both courses have easy-to-follow instructions, so you don’t have to do any lesson planning.
 Though there are similarities, each course focuses on different things and is geared to a specific audience.

 If you have children in early elementary and in high school, you can use both courses at the same time.
-Exploring World Geography has two units and the beginning and two at the end that don’t directly correspond to units in Our Great Big World.
+Exploring World Geography has two units at the beginning and two at the end that don’t directly correspond to units in Our Great Big World.
 But for most of the year, your kids will at least be learning about the same continent.
 Tap the button below to see a chart that shows how the units line up.

 Please contact us if you have any questions about choosing the right curriculum for your family or getting the most out of Notgrass History.